- About Us

 Parker School’s speech and debate team recently traveled to Washington State to compete in the well-known Thomas S. Foley Memorial Tournament.
-Parker was the smallest of 28 schools and won third place in the tournament-wide Sweepstakes category.
+Parker’s team, the smallest of the 28 schools competing, won third place in the tournament-wide Sweepstakes category.

 This three-day tournament held in Spokane on January 31 to February 2, included 1,000 individual competitors from 28 schools in Washington, Idaho and Texas.
-Thirty-four Parker high school students competed in multiple categories with 22 students placing in the top four.
+Thirty-four Parker high school students competed in multiple categories with 22 students placing in the top four in their categories.